amonjerro/dungeon/README.md

 # dungeon
 A procedural dungeon generator for the web.

-The construction of the maze is based on Prim's algorithm [as explained](http://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm) as explained by Jamis Buck.
+The construction of the maze is based on Prim's algorithm [as explained](http://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm) by Jamis Buck.

 ## Current Sample Maze